Indigenous peoples of Mexico: Constitutional

-The second article of the Constitution of Mexico recognizes and enforces the right of indigenous peoples and communities to self-determination and autonomy to:
+The second article of the Constitution of Mexico recognizes and enforces the right of Indigenous peoples and communities to self-determination and autonomy to:

-V. Preserve and improve their habitat as well as preserve the integrity of their lands in accordance with this constitution.
+V. Preserve and improve their habitat and preserve the integrity of their lands per this constitution.
 VI.
-Be entitled to the estate and land property modalities established by this constitution and its derived legislation, to all private property rights and communal property rights as well as to use and enjoy in a preferential way all the natural resources located at the places which the communities live in, except those defined as strategic areas according to the constitution.
-The communities shall be authorized to associate with each other in order to achieve such goals.
+Be entitled to the estate and land property modalities established by this constitution and its derived legislation, to all private property rights and communal property rights, as well as to use and enjoy preferentially all the natural resources located at the places which the communities live in, except those defined as strategic areas according to the constitution.
+The communities shall be authorized to collaborate to achieve such goals.

-Through the land reforms of the early 20th century, some indigenous people had land rights under the ejido system.
-Under ejidos, indigenous communities have usufruct rights of the land.
+Through the land reforms of the early 20th century, some Indigenous people had land rights under the ejido system.
+Under ejidos, Indigenous communities have usufruct rights of the land.
 Indigenous communities do this when they do not have the legal evidence to claim the land.
 In 1992, free market reforms allowed ejidos to be partitioned and sold.
 For this to happen, the PROCEDE program was established.
-The PROCEDE program surveyed, mapped, and verified the ejido lands.
-According to several analysts, the privatization of ejidos has undermined the economic base of indigenous communities.
+The PROCEDE program surveyed, mapped and verified the ejido lands.
+According to several analysts, the privatization of ejidos has undermined the economic base of Indigenous communities.

 Linguistic

-The history of linguistic rights in Mexico began when the Spanish first made contact with Indigenous Languages during the colonial period.
-Beginning in the early sixteenth century, mestizaje, the mixing of races and cultures, led to the mixing of languages as well.
-The Spanish Crown proclaimed Spanish to be the language of the empire; indigenous languages were used during the conversion of individuals to Catholicism.
-Because of this, indigenous languages were more widespread than Spanish from 1523 to 1581.
+Beginning in the early sixteenth century, mestizaje, the mixing of races and cultures led to the mixing of languages as well.
+The Spanish Crown proclaimed Spanish to be the language of the empire; Indigenous languages were used during the conversion of individuals to Catholicism.
+Because of this, Indigenous languages were more widespread than Spanish from 1523 to 1581.
 During the late sixteenth century, the prevalence of the Spanish language increased.

 Indigenous tongues are discriminated against and seen as not modern.
 By the seventeenth century, the elite minority were Spanish speakers.
 After independence in 1821, there was a shift to Spanish to legitimize the Mexican Spanish created by Mexican criollos.
 The nineteenth century brought with it programs to provide bilingual education at primary levels where they would eventually transition to Spanish-only education.
 Linguistic uniformity was sought out to strengthen national identity.
-This further excluded indigenous languages from power structures.
+This further excluded Indigenous languages from power structures.

-The Chiapas conflict of 1994 led to collaboration between the Mexican government and the Zapatista Army of National Liberation, an indigenous political group.
-In 1996 the San Andrés Larráinzar Accords were negotiated between the Zapatista Army of National Liberation and the Mexican government.
-The San Andrés accords were the first time that indigenous rights were acknowledged by the Mexican government.
-The San Andrés Accords did not explicitly state language but language was involved in matters involving culture and education.
+The Chiapas conflict of 1994 led to collaboration between the Mexican government and the Zapatista Army of National Liberation, an Indigenous political group.
+In 1996, the San Andrés Larráinzar Accords were negotiated between the Zapatista Army of National Liberation and the Mexican government.
+The San Andrés Accords were the first time the Mexican government acknowledged Indigenous rights.
+The San Andrés Accords did not explicitly state language, but language was involved in culture and education matters.